GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 ### Implementation

-The prototypes of the existing TextEncoder and TextDecoder classes are modified to add the extra functionality. `readable` and `writable` getters are added to the prototype.
-These work by delegating to a [TransformStream](https://streams.spec.whatwg.org/#ts) object, which is lazily created the first time they are accessed.
-The TransformStream is stored as a symbol property on the object, to avoid interfering with the usable namespace.
+New classes TextEncoderStream and TextDecoderStream are created.
+Almost all functionality is delegated: `readable` and `writable` getters are delegated to a TransformStream that is created in the constructor, and the other getters are delegated to an underlying TextEncoder or TextDecoder that is also created in the constructor.

-The `readable` and `writable` getters are all defined as functions of the appropriate names, so that the `name` property on the function objects will be correct.
+The TransformStream and TextEncoder or Decoder are stored on the objects using symbols for encapsulation.

 ### Scalability